9lokkNine: Legal issues

 In September 2015, Smith, who was 15 years old at the time, was arrested in connection to a shooting that left a 17-year-old hospitalized.
 He was charged with aggravated battery with a firearm and unlawful discharge of a firearm and also had a violation of probation for trespassing.
 He was then taken to the Orange Regional Juvenile Detention Center.

 On October 3, 2018, Smith was arrested on multiple charges, including possession of a concealed weapon by a convicted delinquent, grand theft in the third degree, and possession of less than 20 grams of marijuana.

 On May 31, 2019, Smith was arrested in Orlando, Florida, and charged with multiple counts including possession of marijuana and illegal firearm possession.

 On January 3, 2020, Smith was arrested in Miami, Florida, and charged with carrying a concealed weapon.

-On July 24, 2020, he was arrested in Orlando and charged with attempted second-degree murder.

 On October 8, 2020, he was arrested in Orlando on an outstanding warrant related to charges for possession of a firearm by a convicted felon and possession of a short-barreled rifle.

 In January 2021, he was charged with multiple counts of attempted second-degree murder.

 On June 21, 2021, he was arrested on charges including racketeering and conspiracy to commit racketeering.

 On December 15, 2021, Smith was sentenced to seven years in federal prison after pleading guilty to identity theft and possession of unregistered firearms charges.
 He had fraudulently applied for and received benefits through the Paycheck Protection Act under another person's name.